rails/rails/guides/source/association_basics.md

 #### Methods Added by `belongs_to`

 When you declare a `belongs_to` association, the declaring class automatically gains numerous methods related to the association.
-Some of these includes:
+Some of these include:

 * `association=(associate)`
 * `build_association(attributes = {})`
 * `create_association(attributes = {})`